artsycoder533/artsycoder533/README.md

 ## Overview

-I am a Self-Taught Front-End Developer/Freelancer who genuinely enjoys creating responsive and interactive websites and applications.
-I am always seeking to learn new skills and increase my knowledge base.
+I am a Junior Software Engineer at Township.
+I enjoy all things front-end, but also wouldnt mind dipping my toes into the backend as well!
 I created a [YouTube channel](https://www.youtube.com/channel/UCOGjYAACGwNLzYcTpXnvZ_Q) to track my progress, as well as share demo videos of projects I am currently working on.

 I have a Bachelor of Science Degree in Psychology from Old Dominion University along with 11 years of experience in Corrections, primarily as a Counselor.
-I have always had a passion for helping others and I now desire to use technology to provide solutions.
+I have always had a passion for helping others and I now use technology to provide solutions.

 ### Skills

-React, Styled Components, Javascript ES6+, HTML5, CSS3, SASS, NPM, Git, Webpack5
+React, Next.js, Styled Components, Tailwind, Javascript ES6+, CSS, HTML and I am currently learning Vue and Typescript.

 ### Links